tbidne/unicode-grapheme/lib/unicode-grapheme/README.md

 ## unicode-data

 `unicode-data` provides access to the unicode database, with a focus on performance.
 It does not currently offer the properties needed to determine grapheme cluster breaks or text width, though this could likely be added.

+Additionally, `unicode-data` works for a single unicode version at a time.

 ## wcwidth